UdiAzulay/DgusDude/readme.md

-﻿DWIN DGUS .Net library and download tool by Udi Azulay 2021

-a .Net libaray to control DGUS devices throu serial port
+﻿a .Net libaray and download tool to control DWIN DGUS devices over serial port

 -About:
 I originally developed it after failing to upload a custom firmware to my 3d printer using the SD card,